pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-reboot-like-midjourney-but-api.md

 .. but something close enough

-ok, that was my attempt at humour (I'm sure you're impressed)
+ok, that was my attempt at humor (I'm sure you're impressed)